-Getting Married in Phuket is possible and this is the process for a legal wedding in Phuket & Thailand.
+Getting Married in Phuket is possible and this is the process for Phuket Legal Weddings in Thailand.

-I hope this helps and from experience, most couples leave the embassy appointment too late hence our advice above.
+I hope this helps and from experience, most couples leave the embassy appointment too late hence the advice above.

 If you have any further questions, Contact Celebrant Paul.